canada-ca/canada-ca.github.io/_drafts/2018-02-07-Visit-Canada-Optimization.markdown

 lang: en
 ---

 Canada is a great big, beautiful country with lots to see and do.
-In 2017, Canada's 150th year of Confederation, we broke had approximately 20.8 million visitors, breaking our previous record.
+In 2017, Canada's 150th year of Confederation, we had approximately 20.8 million visitors, breaking our previous record.

 It's no surprise then that two of the top five most popular services on Canada.ca are "Get a visitor visa" and "Get an electronic travel authorization (eTA)".
 Both of these travel documents are issued by Immigration, Refugees, and Citizenship Canada (IRCC).